-One of the great things about drug and alcohol addiction rehabilitation is that rehabilitation centers and programs offer a lot more to those who go to such programs that just the simple and upfront freedom of drug and alcohol addiction rehabilitation itself.
+Treatment for addiction includes many factors, including teaching addicts healthy approaches to conflict resolution.
+One of the great things about rehab is that the programs offer a lot more than just the freedom of addiction.
 A lot of people do not realize this.
 Many believe that addiction treatment centers have the single purpose of just helping a person get off of the chemical and physical aspects of drug and alcohol addiction.
 This is not the case by any means at all.
 There is a lot more that goes into it than that.
-People have to do a lot more than just ween down off of their chemical dependency issues.
+People have to do a lot more than just ween off of their chemical dependency issues.
 Thankfully for them, addiction rehab helps them do just that.

-It is safe to say that addicts experience conflict on a much greater level than non-addicts do, so such individuals would thusly benefit greatly from a program that taught them how to safely and effectively manage and address conflict even of the very worst kind.
+It is safe to say that addicts experience conflict on a much greater level than non-addicts do.
+These individuals would benefit greatly from a program that taught them how to safely and effectively manage and address conflict even of the very worst kind.

 Teaching Healthy Approaches to Conflict Resolution

 Conflict resolution is critical for any recovering addict.
 The problem is, addicts, whether they are in recovery or not, will come across conflict at some point in their lives.
 The real test of such persons is in their ability or lack thereof to resolve such conflict.
 In fact, most individuals cannot resolve the conflict, so they get stuck.
 They ultimately go to drugs or alcohol and to cope with the conflict.